sap-tutorials/Tutorials/tutorials/spa-create-decision/spa-create-decision.md

     !![002](017.png)

     > A decision table is a tabular representation of the rule with If and Then header and row columns.
-If-header columns contain the expressions which are evaluated, and Then-header columns contain the result structure that will be returned after the decision is run.
+If-header columns contain the expressions, which are evaluated, and Then-header columns contain the result structure that will be returned after the decision is run.

 10. You will now configure the conditions.
 Under **Data Types**:
     - Choose **Sales Order**,